-- Find your inner patience: it can take kids a LONG TIME to get a simple task done.
-Slow down, try your best not to rush kids, and let them try and try again on their own.
+- Find your inner patience: it can take kids a long time to get a simple task done.
+Slow down, try your best not to rush your children, and let them try and try again on their own.

-- Encourage more than critique: Encouraging kids by praising their effort will make them want to do a task again and again.
+- Encourage more than critique: Encouraging kids by praising their effort will make them want to do a task again.
 While kids will continue to make mistakes or not complete a job to perfection, instead of critiquing, ask kids if you can show them what is needed to do the job better next time.

-- Consistency is key: Consistently encouraging kids to do things independently and help out with chores around the house is a key to success – and one of the most difficult hurdles for parents to overcome.
+- Consistency is key: Consistently encouraging kids to do things independently and help out with chores around the house is a key to success, and one of the most difficult hurdles for parents to overcome.
 But after a few weeks of practice, the dedication to encouraging kids to be independent will result in more helping hands around the house and less work for you.
 Reminders about chores can help – such as these chore cards that can be placed on a refrigerator or cork board to remind kids of their tasks.

-But just because my kids know how to do something doesn’t mean they’ll do it
+But just because kids know how to do something doesn’t mean they’ll do it

 Here’s how it works: your kids need to put their clean laundry away but at this very moment they really want to go outside and ride bikes.
-Simply say to them: “When your laundry is put away and the basket put away downstairs then you can ride your bikes.”
+Simply say to them: “When your laundry is put away and the basket put downstairs, then you can ride your bike.”